Feedforward Neural Network (MLP)

 - represents all model parameters (weights and biases).

-- The gradients are computed using backpropagation, and the optimisation algorithms (RMSprop, SGD, Adam) update the parameters to minimise this cost function.
+The gradients are computed using backpropagation, and the optimisation algorithms (RMSprop, SGD, and Adam) update the parameters to minimise this cost function.

 - Plot training and validation curves for loss and accuracy versus epochs.